-said, a board member shouldn't act ated from a school similar in size to Oberlin.
+• Mrs. Hissong said she graduated from a school similar in size to Oberlin.
 She received a good education and so are her two children.
-She added that she is proud of the district and wants to be a part of it.
+She candidate. added that she is proud of the district and wants to be a part of it.